Aviation in Norway: Organized aviation

 The public agency of civil aviation in Norway is Avinor.
 It was organized as a directorate from 1947, but this was preceded by an office organized under the Norwegian Ministry of Defence, created in 1920.

 Widerøe (Widerøe's Flyveselskap) is among the older existing aviation companies in Norway, established in 1934.
 It had its roots in two smaller companies that were active in the early 1930s.
 Pioneers during this time include Viggo Widerøe, Halvor Bjørneby, Helge Skappel, Leiv Brun, Ditlef Smith and Erik Engnæs.
 Both Scandinavian Airlines System and Braathens were established in 1946.
 Braathens no longer exists, having been merged with SAS as SAS Braathens.
 A newer, large company is Norwegian Air Shuttle.

 Current

 The main airport in Norway is Oslo Airport, Gardermoen.
-It replaced Oslo Airport, Fornebu, which was main airport from 1 June 1939 to 7 October 1998.
+It replaced Oslo Airport, Fornebu, which was the main airport from 1 June 1939 to 7 October 1998.

 The longest domestic non-stop flight is Scandinavian Airlines' Oslo-Longyearbyen service, well over 2000 kilometres.

+SAS Scandinavian Airlines, based in Norway, Denmark and Sweden, has a network that reaches many countries across the world.
+Another major Norwegian airline is Norwegian Air Shuttle.